South Africa’s ruling ANC cruising to lead in national vote

 The ANC, led by President Cyril Ramaphosa, had 57% of the vote, according to results announced by the electoral commission on Friday.
 This is a dip from the 62% of the total vote that it won in 2014.

+The ANC’s victory, despite its reduced margin, is seen by many as a mandate for Ramaphosa to continue his work to clean up corruption in the party.
+In the campaign, Ramaphosa acknowledged the problem of graft in the party, which has governed South Africa since the end of apartheid 25 years ago.
+He vowed not to have any corrupt members in his Cabinet.

-The Democratic Alliance has received nearly 22% of the vote so far, the most of any opposition party, about the same share it received in the last elections.
+The main opposition party, the Democratic Alliance has received nearly 22% of the vote so far, about the same share it received in the last elections.

 The populist, left-wing Economic Freedom Fighters increased its share of the vote from 6% to 10%.